httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In addition to those listed above, this document uses the following terms:

+{: vspace="0"}
-Decimal String
+Decimal String:
-:
 : An Integer String optionally concatenated with a period "." followed by a second Integer String, representing a positive real number expressed in base 10.
 The first Integer String represents the integral portion of the number, while the optional second Integer String represents the fractional portion of the number.  (( Editor's note: There's got to be a definition for this that we can reference. ))

-Integer String
+Integer String:
-:
 : A US-ASCII string of one or more digits "0-9", representing a positive integer in base 10. (( Editor's note: There's got to be a definition for this that we can reference. ))

-Signer
-:
+Signer:
 : The entity that is generating or has generated an HTTP Message Signature.

-Verifier
-:
+Verifier:
 : An entity that is verifying or has verified an HTTP Message Signature against an HTTP Message.
 Note that an HTTP Message Signature may be verified multiple times, potentially by different entities.

 This document contains non-normative examples of partial and complete HTTP messages.
 To improve readability, header fields may be split into multiple lines, using the `obs-fold` syntax.
 This syntax is deprecated in [RFC7230], and senders MUST NOT generate messages that include it.